CarbonLDP/carbonldp-js-sdk/doc/README.md

 authenticateUsing( method:'TOKEN',  token:Carbon.Auth.Token.Class ):Promise<Carbon.Auth.Token.Class>
 ```

-Authenticates the user with a JSON Web Token (JWT), i.e. the credentials generated by TokenAuthenticator.
+Authenticates the user with a `Carbon.Auth.Token.Class`, which contains a JSON Web Token (JWT) that will be used in every request.

 *Parameters*